 Some file formats include the concept of global data, a single data value stored in the data array for each time step.
 ParaView stores the set of such data values as a field data array associated with the dataset with the same number of values as timesteps.
 To display these global values in the render view, use the Annotate Global Data filter.
 The Select Arrays popup menu shows the available field data arrays.
 The Prefix and Suffix properties come before and after the data value in the annotation, respectively.
-The Format property is a C language number format specifier as you would use in a printf function call.
-The filter will provide a warning if the format is invalid for the global data type.
+The Format property is a C language number format specifier.